 Writers’ Workshop Short Courses

-This is an advanced fiction-writing course designed to help experienced writers develop creative ideas, acquire new skills and move ongoing work towards a publishable standard.
-Students' fiction (chapters from novels or short stories) will be circulated in advance and then constructively critiqued within the group, in a mutually supportive, non-competitive atmosphere.
-You will be encouraged to consider the following in relation to your work-in-progress: developing themes and ideas imaginatively, developing a distinctive voice, editing, finding an agent or publisher, and publishing opportunities for new writers.
+This is an advanced fiction-writing course designed to help experienced writers move ongoing work towards a publishable standard.
+Students' fiction (chapters from novels or short stories) will be circulated in advance and then constructively critiqued within the group.
+You will also submit and workshop a synopsis of your novel; write an author biog and covering letter to send to agents and publishers; and will select a topic for proposed discussion in class (e.g., pace, multiple viewpoints).
 The size of this class will be restricted to 12 students, so early application is advised.

 |Start Date||Start Time||Duration||Cost||Course Code||Apply|

 |Friday 4 October 2013||18:30 - 20:30||10 weekly classes||£290.00||CS3209||Apply Now|

 |Friday 31 January 2014||18:30 - 20:30||10 weekly classes||£290.00||CS3209||Apply Now|

 |Friday 2 May 2014||18:30 - 20:30||10 weekly classes||£290.00||CS3209||Apply Now|

 Tutor InfoKirstan Hawkins: